Student Outreach

 Fire protection engineering (FPE) is one of engineering's best-kept secrets.
 For those who have never heard of FPE, it is the application of science and engineering principles to protect people and the environment from the dangers of fire.
 FPE is one of the hottest career choices available for students interested in engineering and making the world a safer place.
 It's a rewarding and fulfilling career and we need more students entering the field to meet the global demand.
 We work everywhere: in big and small cities, urban areas and rural communities, even remote wilderness areas.
 Some FPEs work in business offices or classrooms, others in factories or research labs, and still others at onsite locations.

 It's can also be a lucrative career.
 FPEs enjoy high salaries and great job security, as there is a high demand for their expertise.
 Fire protection engineers have significantly higher starting salaries than college graduates with bachelor’s degrees in many other fields.
-The latest SFPE report reports that the median salary for a FPE is $118,800 in base salary and $127,200 in total compensation.
+The latest SFPE report shows that the global mean salary for a FPE is $119,822 in base salary and $137,875 for U.S. based FPE's.

 STEM Resource Guides: